tytydraco/yessleep/out/Dont_order_anything_from_the_Rag_and_Bone_Shop.md

 My sponsor would have had a field day if he had seen me.
 “A safety net is just a noose with extra steps,” he’d say.
 But I’d always been too afraid to get rid of it, just like I’d been too afraid to open it—until now.

 My hand trembled as I reached for the bottle.
 The glass felt cool against my palm, almost soothing.
 I turned it over, the amber liquid sloshing inside.
 For a second, I thought about Sophie’s voice, the way it cracked when she said goodbye.
-I thought about the 137 days I’d fought to claw my way out of the hole I’d spent years digging for myself.
+I thought about the 137 days I’d fought to claw my way out of the hole I’d spent years digging myself into.
+I though of every prayer my AA group forced me to say.
+About every time Sophie had dragged me to church.
+I hated it all.
+I hated that I wasn't fixed.
+I hated that I didn't feel saved.
+I hated that—

 And then...
-I don’t know.
 Something shifted.
 One second I was in my kitchen, staring down the edge of a decision I wasn’t ready to make.
 The next, I was sitting in a plush leather chair, the smell of cigar smoke and bourbon heavy in the air.

 The bottle was gone.
 The kitchen was gone.
 All around me was the hum of jazz and the low murmur of voices.